 Ukwa with its water by the side

-High in plant-based protein – great for vegetarians and vegans.
+High in plant-based protein – excellent for vegetarians and vegans.

-Rich in fiber – supports digestion and gut health.
+Rich in fiber – supports digestion, gut health, and satiety.

 Low in fat – heart-friendly and weight-conscious.